 This program received some unwanted publicity, when the mainstream media started reporting about how frequent fliers were taking advantage of the program.
 Some individuals ordered massive quantities of coins at face value, earning valuable rewards and miles, and then deposited the coins into a bank account.
 One person claimed to have purchased $800,000 worth of coins through the program.

 Following these reports, the U.S. Mint cut off some of the abusers of the program, introduced ordering limitations, and made customers agree that they would comply with the intended purpose of the program and not immediately deposit the coins into a bank account.
 Eventually the offering would be canceled altogether.

 Presidential Dollar Proof Sets

-For each year, the US Mint has offered Presidential Dollar Proof Sets.
-These contain the four different coins released for the year, struck in proof quality at the San Francisco Mint.
+For each year, the U.S. Mint has offered Presidential Dollar Proof Sets (Buy on eBay).
+These contain the four different coins released for the year, struck in Proof quality at the San Francisco Mint.
 The coins are included in an individual plastic lens that allows the edge of each coin to remain visible.

 Presidential Dollar Individual Proof Coins

-For 2007 and 2008, the US Mint offered individual proof coins for each Presidential Dollar.
+For 2007 and 2008, the U.S. Mint offered individual proof coins for each Presidential Dollar (Buy on eBay).
 The coins were mounted on pocket sized cards that were “perfect for introducing a young person to the hobby or for the experienced numismatist to begin a new collection.”

 By packaging the coins individually, the premiums were higher than the full Presidential Dollar Proof Set or the annual Proof Sets.
 The original pricing was $5.95 each.
 Few collectors saw the necessity of purchasing the coins individually, as opposed to through the other offerings.
 Sales were low and the product line was canceled at the end of 2008.